Integration with an AI agent

 to set the tasks the AI agent has to complete:- In the Task description field, describe the essence of the task you want the AI agent to perform, e.g.,

-. - In the Expected result field, describe the format you expect to get the result in, e.g.,
+find an oil filter for a BMW 320i. - Optionally, in the Expected result field, describe the format you expect to get the result in, e.g.,

-a list of addresses of stores selling the car parts you need
+a list of addresses of stores selling the car parts you need.

 - In the Task description field, describe the essence of the task you want the AI agent to perform, e.g.,